WebizenAI/devdocs/DocumentationMethod.md

 This document is seeking to provide information on how others can use the same soft of process to produce works that can in-turn fit into the broader ecosystem.

-NOTE:  Work on producing a [[Knowledge Documents]] format is underway, alongside all the other things...
+NOTE:  Work on producing a [[KnowledgeDocuments]] format is underway, alongside all the other things...

 ### Documentation Environment Installation Instructions